getplaybook/Playbook-iOS-SDK/README.md

 #### Presenting Academy, Updates or both

+In Playbook you can choose to display the main modules (Academy & Updates) separately at different places, or together.
 In any UIViewController instance you can use methods listed below.

 ```swift
     // Presenting both academy and updates module